September 14, 2022

 Adjustment takes place in the block builder where it is possible to create message chains with the logic of various complexity.

-Multilingual campaigns are a must-have for businesses with an international audience.
+Multilingual marketing campaigns are a must-have for businesses with an international audience.
 Messages in different languages may even be needed to communicate with users from the same country.

 Is it possible to be a polyglot and avoid confusion with multiple groups, message versions, and campaign reports in an account?
 Yes, it is.
 With multilanguage in Reteno, you can set up the appropriate notification that will be sent automatically according to the user's language attribute.